Have you got questions about applying to and working at EY? You’re likely to find your answers here.

 We will assess your suitability using a number of tools throughout our market-leading recruitment process.
 We want to ensure your long-term success at EY so your academics do form part of our overall hiring decision as we will look at them in the context of your performance in the up-front stages of our recruitment process.

 All opportunities and jobs outside of the UK are managed by our offices in that location.
 Visit EY’s website here, to find current vacancies and contact details for jobs based abroad.

 There are several ways to find out more about our process and programmes.

 If you’re looking for answers about school-leaver opportunities:

-If you’re looking for answers about graduate opportunities:
+If you’re looking for answers about our student opportunities:

 If you have questions about your individual application or would like to speak to our apprentices and graduates from across EY, you can ask us a question here.

-Another idea is to meet with your campus career services or talk to your lecturers or peers.
+Another idea is to meet with your campus or schools careers advisor or talk to your lecturers or peers.
 They’re likely to have some insights on EY and some of them may even have been on one of our programmes themselves.

 Yes, you can.
 We welcome applications from non-European nationals but there are some restrictions you’ll need to know about when you apply.
 First of all, you need to make sure you meet the criteria for people looking to work in the UK, before you start on a programme.
 You can find out more about working visas from the UK Border Agency website, here.

 Then, depending on the start date of the programme you want to apply for, you’ll need to submit your application to us before the following dates: